Procurement Administrator

 eller i hela Sverige

-We are looking for a Procurement Administrator for a company in Lund.
-Start is in September, 12 months limited contract to begin with.
+We are looking for a Procuremet Administrator for a full time role in Lund.

 Scope of the assignment: